w3c/ServiceWorker/explainer.md

 > Documents live out their whole lives using the ServiceWorker they start with.

 This means that if a document starts life _without_ an ServiceWorker, even if one is installed for a matching bit of URL space, it won't suddenly get an ServiceWorker later in life.
 Same goes for documents that are loaded with an ServiceWorker which might later call `navigator.serviceWorker.unregister("/*")`.
-Put another way, `register()` and `unregister()` only affects the *next* document(s).
+Put another way, `registerServiceWorker()` and `unregisterServiceWorker()` only affects the *next* document(s).

 This is good for a couple of important reasons: